Skip to main content

 Capillary Leak Syndrome

-• In a clinical study, severe (Grades 3 to 5) capillary leak syndrome occurred in 31 (23%) patients taking Unituxin and in no patients who were not taking Unituxin.
+• Severe (Grade 3 to 5) capillary leak syndrome occurred in 31 (23%) patients in the Unituxin/RA group and in no patients treated with RA alone.

 Infection